This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Sweden.

 Is some form of patent term extension available?

-The SPC can be challenged on the same basis as the basic patent which the SPC is based on.
-In addition, an action can also be based on that any of the requirements to obtain a SPC are not fulfilled.
-The most common grounds for challenge are that the basic patent was invalid or the marketing authorisation relied on was not the first.
+SPCs can be challenged in court and the most common grounds for such challenges are that the basic patent was invalid or that the marketing authorisation relied on was not the first.

 How are technical matters considered in patent litigation proceedings?

 Expert witnesses are often used to corroborate technical matters.
 They are invoked by the parties and heard during the main oral hearing under oath.
 Prior to the hearing they will also issue a written opinion which is invoked in the proceedings as evidence.
 The experts will during the hearing be subject to cross-examination.

 The experts are compensated by the party invoking them (although such costs can be recouped as part of litigation costs by the winning party) but are generally otherwise often impartial.
 Any ties or duties within the organization of the party invoking them will otherwise reduce the evidentiary value attributed to their testimony.

 Is some form of discovery/disclosure and/or court-mandated evidence seizure/protection (e.g. saisie-contrefaçon) available, either before the commencement of or during patent litigation proceedings?